crdant/bootstrap/README.md

 The Vault and LDAP processes will also setup tunnels for you, so you'll be working through the default ports on `localhost` for each of those (8200 for Vault, 636 for LDA with SSL/TLS).
 If the tunnels time out, you can recreate them with the sequence `./prepare.sh client login ; ./vault.sh tunnel ; ./ldap.sh tunnel`. *A convenience script for this is coming soon.*

 Concourse and PCF have load balancers.
 You can access them at the expected URIs based on your configuration.
+The PCF Pipelines are available in the concourse team `pcf`, with username `pivotal`.
+To get the password run ``

 ## Getting rid of the environment